 This thought might be true during the early days of smartphones, but now you never lose your data.
 So, in case your Android device broke or malfunction, and your USB debugging mode is also disabled, you can still recover the data using the Android data recovery software installed on your computer.

 It seems difficult and challenging to recover Android data when USB debugging is not working or disabled, but the right Android data recovery software is all that you need to address the situation effectively. iMyFone D-Back (Android) is a well-reputed Android broken phone recovery tool that can perform precise and in-depth data recovery from your Android device without USB debugging.
+It supports recovering data from Google backup and from broken Android device directly.

 Scan all recoverable file types (contacts, photos, messages, videos, and other data) from a broken Android device.